Nikon D3300 vs D700

 The side-by-side display below illustrates the physical size and weight of the Nikon D3300 and the Nikon D700.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3300 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (49 percent) than the Nikon D3300.
 Moreover, the D700 is substantially heavier (150 percent) than the D3300.
 It is noteworthy in this context that the D700 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.